feature23/ngx-linear-pie/README.md

 A linear "pie" chart component for Angular Material.

+---

+**What if your day job was contributing to open-source projects and custom AI solutions &mdash; and you got paid for it?**<br />
+We're hiring remote engineers to contribute to cutting-edge AI and custom software projects.
+100% remote, 100% real impact. https://www.feature23.com/careers

 ## Getting Started

 See the [README](projects/ngx-linear-pie/README.md) for the ngx-linear-pie project to get started.